kayceesrk/kayceesrk.github.io/_posts/2026-06-13-an-oxcaml-book-that-runs.md

 uniqueness,
 linearity, contention, and portability: the mode system that gives data-race freedom and allocation control.
-It is very new and very likely to keep changing, which is exactly the point.
+It is very new and very likely to keep changing.
 What is the fun in only teaching things that have already ossified?
 If you want the deeper version of this material, I have written about
 [data-race freedom in OxCaml]({% post_url 2026-05-07-data-race-freedom-in-oxcaml %})
 and [capsules]({% post_url 2026-05-08-capsules-in-oxcaml %})